josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

 <code-example format="html" language="html" path="what-is-angular/src/app/hello-world-bindings/hello-world-bindings.component.html" region="bindings"></code-example>

-Notice the use of the square brackets—that syntax indicates that you're binding the property or attribute to a value in the component class.
+Notice the use of the square brackets—that syntax indicates that you are binding the property or attribute to a value in the component class.

 Declare event listeners to listen for and respond to user actions such as keystrokes, mouse movements, clicks, and touches.
 You declare an event listener by specifying the event name in parentheses: